Niraja85/Yoga-for-All/README.md

     * Icons obtained from https://fontawesome.com/ were used as the Social media links in the footer section.
 * Tinyjpg
     * https://tinyjpg.com/ was used to reduce the size of the images used throughout the website
+* CloudConvert
+    * https://cloudconvert.com/ was used to reduce the size of the images used throughout the website
 * Favicon.io
     * Favicon files were created at https://favicon.io/favicon-converter/
 * Microsoft Word